Legend (2015 film): Release

 Financing for Legend was provided by StudioCanal, which also distributed in the United Kingdom, France, New Zealand and Germany in addition to handling international sales, which started at the beginning of the Cannes Film Festival.
 On 30 April 2014, Cross Creek Pictures acquired the North American distribution rights to Legend from StudioCanal, with a planned 2015 theatrical release through Universal Pictures in its distribution deal with the studio.
 Sales to other territories such as Asia, Africa and much of Europe are being completed.
 The film was originally set for release in the US on 2 October 2015, but it was moved to 20 November 2015.

 The film made its North American debut at the Toronto International Film Festival on 12 September 2015 at Roy Thomson Hall.

 Marketing

 On 13 June 2014, the first image of the film was published, featuring Hardy as the Kray twins.
 A promotional poster attracted publicity because it made a two-star review from The Guardian appear to be at least a four-star review by placing the two stars between the heads of the Krays.

 Home media

 Legend was released on DVD and Blu-ray in the United Kingdom on 25 January 2016 and in the United States on 1 March 2016.

 Reception

+Critical reception

+Metacritic, which uses a weighted average, assigned the film a score of 55 out of 100, based on 31 critics, indicating "mixed or average" reviews.

 Box office

 Legend grossed million in the United Kingdom, and marked seven weeks in the Top 10 at the British box office.
-In addition, it grossed $1.9 million in the United States and Canada, and $13.1 million in other territories, for a worldwide total of $43.0 million, against a budget shy of $25 million.
+In addition, it grossed $1.9 million in Canada and the United States, and $13.1 million in other territories, for a worldwide total of $43.0 million, against a budget under $25 million.